 The gold here is to mostly cover the lights but not completely.

-You want a nice layer of foam that extends out around the cauldron on all sides.
+You want a nice layer of foam that extends out around the cauldron on all sides of your fake fire prop.

 I used an entire three cans of spray foam, but how much you use will totally depend on which kind you use, how large your finished fire will be, and how thick you make it.